Not Feelin’ It (NEW! Award 51): 1972 Pontiac LeMans Sport Convertible – Sold?

 Some Craigslist ads just make us stop and shake our heads, especially when they indicate the car is not yet ready for sale and they are listing their car as a “feeler” to determine whether there is interest.
-In this latest example, the private seller of this 1972 Pontiac Lemans 350 Sport Convertible listed it earlier this week here on Craigslist in nearby Lambertville, New Jersey with an asking price of $30,000.
+In this latest example, the private seller of this 1972 Pontiac Lemans 350 Sport Convertible listed recently on Craigslist in nearby Lambertville, New Jersey with an asking price of $30,000.
 Without even looking at any pricing guides, we figured this private seller has GTO pricing visions with his entry-level LeMans.

 1972 was the last model year for Pontiac’s version of General Motor’s intermediate “A” Body based Tempest/Le Mans/GTO lineup dating back to 1968.
 For 1972, all Pontiac A Bodies were now named Le Mans models; even the entry-level T-37 prior years found itself replaced by a Le Mans pillared coupe.
 While the top-of-the-line Luxury Le Mans was only available in hardtop sedan and coupe models, the mid-level Le Mans Sport was available as a two-door hardtop or convertible with Strato bucket seats and interiors from the Luxury Le Mans.
 With the popularity of muscle cars on the decline, Pontiac changed the GTO from a separate series back to an option package on Le Mans and Le Mans Sport coupes only.